SOLVING THE 1965 EXETER NH SIGHTINGS

 - There were 5 lights.
 Fire balloon designs usually include one, four, five, eight, or nine candles.

-- The color is right (I've seen five the reported color, and a yellow one).
+- The color is right (I've seen many of these the reported orange color, a yellow one, and many that

 - The reported altitude fits the general flight characteristics.